-The Longhouse at the University of BC is a striking example of Coast Salish architecture, a single-storey heavy timber structure that is a visual poem to regional western red cedar, inside and out.
+The Longhouse at the University of BC is a striking example of Coast Salish architecture, a single-storey heavy timber structure that is a visual tribute to regional western red cedar, inside and out.

 - Coast Salish people have historically used cedar for everything from furniture, textiles, basket weaving, to larger, structural applications such as longhouses.

 A parabolic curved roof

 The roof of the Longhouse is a dramatic curve, resembling the wing of a bird in flight.
-The structure is constructed of oversize cedar logs, covered in copper, which was chosen for its ability to accommodate the complex shape, and because it is a traditional material of value to coastal First Nations people.
+The structure is constructed of oversized western red cedar logs, covered in copper.
+Cedar was chosen because of its ability to accommodate the complex shape, and because it is a traditional material of value to the coastal First Nations people.

 Locally sourced red cedar is the star